 Usage Rules: The first column contains the voltage value, and the three remaining columns hold the typical, minimum, and maximum current values.
-The four entries, Voltage, I(typ), I(min), and I(max) must be placed on a single line and must be separated by at least one white space or tab character.
+The four entries, Voltage, I(typ), I(min), and I(max) must be placed on a single line and must be separated by at least one white space.

 All four columns are required under these keywords.
 However, data is only required in the typical column.
 If minimum and/or maximum current values are not available, the reserved word "NA" must be used.
-"NA" can be used for currents in the typical column, but numeric values MUST be specified for the first and last voltage points on any V/I table.
-Each V/I table must have at least 2, but not more than 100, voltage points.
+"NA" can be used for currents in the typical column, but numeric values MUST be specified for the first and last voltage points on any I-V table.
+Each I-V table must have at least 2, but not more than 100 rows.